MarcusRisanger/aoc/README.md

 | 7     | Recursion time!
 Here it wasn't that challenging to find a solution, but to find a *nice* solution took some time.
 | 8     | Following instructions!
 Not difficult.
 Brute forced part 2 by looping over the program and switching `jmp`/`nop` commands.
 | 9     | Leveraging itertools for part 1 and a "crawl" over the sequence (1 pass) for part 2.
+| 10    | Part 1 was solved with a quick `zip` and part 2 was solved recursively by summing up ways to reach a given adapter.